threepointone/glamor/docs/css-as-values.md

 css-in-js gives us an opportunity to compose css and styles in ways we haven't been able to before, and in a fluent, accessible manner.
 I recommend you try it!

+To get to my point - I think 'css frameworks' in the future will consist of more decoupling between selectors and styles, and we'll be functionally creating values to apply on elements.
+That's... good, I guess?